From Soil To Plate

 Bryan: We signed up with carbon-free dining and we’re making a contribution monthly.
 So, that’s been a new thing that we need to roll out to customers and because we’ve been closed a lot [over lockdown], we need some time to get that rolling properly.

-Francesca: So how is that meant to work, that scheme?
+Francesca: So how is that scheme meant to work?